 - Knowing is half the battle.
 As our post about social engineering will tell you, sketchy downloads are a great way to get malware on your device.

-- Use secure connection (HTTPS) and do not click on suspicious links, especially if they promise you unavailable or free content along with the sun and stars.
+- Use a secure connection (HTTPS) and do not click on suspicious links, especially if they promise you unavailable or free content along with the sun and stars.

 - If you’re downloading a file, look at the extension.
 The file should end with .avi, .mkv or .mp4.
 Do not download or open a file that ends with .exe.
 A common trick is to name a file with an accepted extension before the real extension – for example, Episode_1.mp4.exe.

 Want to read more like this?

 Get the latest news and tips from NordVPN.